 Services to help with a separation

-There are many situations during the process of separation when you may need to get legal advice.
-Below are some legal services that could be useful.
+There are many situations during the process of separation when you may need support and advice.
+Below are some services that could be useful.

 CALM mediators are family lawyers who have at least seven years of family law experience and who have undergone a period of training as mediators before being accredited by the Law Society of Scotland as Family Law Mediators.
 They are trained to deal with all issues arising from separation and divorce including child related matters, financial and property issues.
 The mediator is non-judgemental and will assist parents in reaching a mutually acceptable resolution.
 An hourly rate is charged and the cost is shared between the couple in whatever proportion they agree.
 Costs can be met through legal aid, if you qualify.